-- 5.2.1 Ensure a recent copy of the Plan of Care Alert Form is readily accessible in an organized, prominent and accessible format for occasional teachers or any other support staff. - 5.2.2 Speak to each student and/or parent(s)/caregiver(s) to gain insight into the specific information and the history of the medical need. - 5.2.3 Develop open lines of communication with the student and encourage the student to inform you when they feel the first symptoms or a general feeling of malaise. - 5.2.4 Develop open lines of communication with the parent(s)/caregiver(s) (i.e., phone calls, a communication book, etc.) as necessary. - 5.2.5 Ensure that the inhaler or prescribed medication is taken on field trips. - 5.2.6 Provide a safe environment for the asthmatic student, particularly during nutrition breaks, class trips and special activities.
+- 5.2.1 Ensure a recent copy of the Plan of Care Alert Form is readily accessible in an organized, prominent and accessible format for occasional teachers or any other support staff. - 5.2.2 Speak to each student and/or parent(s)/caregiver(s) to gain insight into the specific information and the history of the medical need. - 5.2.3 Develop open lines of communication with the student and encourage the student to inform you when they feel the first symptoms or a general feeling of malaise. - 5.2.4 Develop open lines of communication with the parent(s)/caregiver(s) (i.e., phone calls, a communication book, etc.) as necessary. - 5.2.5 Ensure that the inhaler or prescribed medication is taken on field trips and/or available in board operated Before & After school program locations where applicable. - 5.2.6 Provide a safe environment for the asthmatic student, particularly during nutrition breaks, class trips and special activities.